akiml/ampehre/_posts/2015-10-21-perfomance-enhancement-release.markdown

 ---

 ####Bugfixes:
-- Fix unnecessary mutex in measuring threads.
+- Remove unnecessary mutex in measuring threads.

 ####Feature improvements:
 - Adjust parameters of the IPMI requests in the measure driver for more stability.